marcusellis05/grunt-tasks/README.md

   3. Load Grunt task modules.
 Example: `grunt.loadNpmTasks('grunt-contrib-watch');`
   4. Register some task aliases.
 Example: `grunt.registerTask('js', ['jshint', 'concat', 'uglify']);`

 This can lead to rather lengthy Gruntfiles.
 The 'grunt-tasks' module allows to to break-up your Gruntfile into multiple modules organized any way you would like.
 It loads files containing Grunt task definitions via [globbing][glob] patterns (#2).
 Variables (#1) and aliases (#4) can be set as object literals or can be specified as paths to .js files that contain those settings.
-It also uses the [load-grunt-tasks][lgt] module to automatically find and load npm Grunt modules (#3).
+It also uses the [load-grunt-tasks][lgt] module to automatically find and load npm Grunt modules (#3), and uses the [time-grunt][tg] module to report on how long each task is taking to run.

 ## Installation